binbang12/minimalistphotography/README.md

    We're now going to cover the a new training step:  Top 25.
 This has to do with the posts that make it into our Top 25 most upvoted posts (ever), and can be found by sorting our subreddit's feed by "Top" -> "All Time".
 We congratulate every user who reaches the Top 25, as well as any of the other milestones (top 20, 15, 10, 5, 3, 2, and 1).
 A couple things need to be done when a milestone (25, 20, 15, 10, 5, 3, 2, 1) is acheived:

    If the user has made it into the Top 25, and they don't have the "Top 25 of All Time Photographer" user flair, please assign it to them.
 This is also true if they've reached the top 3, 2 or 1, with the "3rd Place All Time Top Photographer", "2nd Place All Time Top Photographer", and "1st Place All Time Top Photographer" user flairs respectively.
 It's important to note that these flairs are treated as trophys, so even if the user falls out of their position in the Top 25, they do not lose their flair.
+We hope to see you begin assigning flairs.

    In addition to the user flairs, when a post makes it into one of the milestones mentioned above, they should be congratulated by a mod, via commenting on the post.
 The comment should follow the same guidelines as all other comments in our sub (friendly, no copy-paste, mention user), and let the user know their current milestone achieved.
 If you gave the user a new flair, you can also let them know in your comment.
+Here's an example:  "Hi u/username!!
+This lovely photo has now received enough upvotes to put you in our Top 25 photos of All Time!
+We’ll be giving you a special flair for achieving that rank.
+Just like a runner keeps their medal, you get to keep that user flair.
+Well done!!"
+We will be looking for similar comments from you in the future.

    From time to time please look over the Top 25 of All Time and scan the dates of the posts.
 If any have remained up in our Top 25 of All Time for a month and they have not been congratulated on passing that milestone, please add a comment to honor that achievement.
+Here's an example:  "Hi u/username.
+Congratulations!
+Despite many newer posts, your photo has stayed in our top 25 for a month.
+We're impressed.
+Well done."
+We will be looking for comments such as this from you in the future.

    Our bot, which I mentioned during the last stage of your training, will also let us know in the "needs-attention" channel when a post has made a milestone.
 Please do congratulations and flairs in addition to the welcome comments we discussed earlier, not instead of.

+   We normally give new mods a few days to do Top 25 Flairs and Congratulations on the sub before moving onto the next training step.
+Let us know if you would prefer to move forward with the next training step sooner.

 11. **Over the next couple days, ensure that the new mod has understood the instructions up until now, and is congratulating members and assigning flairs as needed.
 In addition, make sure that they are continuing to do the comments from Step 5.
 If you notice a lack of welcome comments or congrats/flairs, feel free to give them a gentle nudge or ask them if they need help with anything.**